 Rabaris with their herds in a field near a village in Kutch.

 Due to the growth of the Indian economy, they are facing challenges as the land is now becoming less for their animals, water is a problem and there is pressure on them to settle down.
-One of our lady traveler from the USA on a Gujarat Tribal Trip asked them about these issues and a man relied “we are Rabari, which means – Goers on the trail.
+One of our lady travelers from the USA on a Gujarat Tribal Trip asked them about these issues and a man replied “We are Rabari, which means – Goers on the trail.

-They greet each other with Ram-Ram instead of normal greeting Namaste.
-Ram or Rama is most respected Hindu God and by this greeting they pay their respect to Lord Rama.
-From their turban till shoe, they dress very traditionally.
-Tribal tour of Gujarat is never complete without looking their nicely built quilts – which they always carry with them while moving on the paths.
+They greet each other with Ram-Ram instead of the normal greeting of Namaste.
+Ram or Rama is the most respected Hindu God and by this greeting, they pay their respect to Lord Rama.
+From their turban to shoes, they dress very traditionally.
+A tribal tour of Gujarat is never complete without looking at their nicely built quilts – which they always carry with them while moving on the paths.

 Rabari Arts & Crafts

-One of the most beautiful thing about these tribes of India is that they produce most of clothes, pots or any other household items on their own.
-Craftsmanship in these community has evolved with centuries of practice & they produce some lovely items.
+One of the most beautiful things about these tribes of India is that they produce most of the clothes, pots, or any other household items on their own.
+Craftsmanship in these communities has evolved with centuries of practice & they produce some lovely items.

-During a trip, you can notice that Rabari Tribe women are very good in embroidery, mirror work and applique.
-These ladies are expert in needlework.
-They wear bright colored dresses thus it is very easy to spot them from far in the dull background of India.
+During a trip, you can notice that Rabari Tribe women are very good at embroidery, mirror work, and applique.
+These ladies are experts in needlework.
+They wear bright-colored dresses thus it is very easy to spot them from far in the dull background of India.

-These women wear ornaments made of silver, ink and lac (A tree resin).
+These women wear ornaments made of silver, ink, and lac (A tree resin).
 Married women wear white bangles from elbow to shoulder.
-Even, the young girls wear some jewelry like toe rings, anklets, earrings, nose rings and bracelets.
+Even, young girls wear some jewelry like toe rings, anklets, earrings, nose rings, and bracelets.

-Most interesting thing to notice is the tattoos on their body, especially on women – which are very prophylactic.
-You will find snakes, scorpion and some other signs on faces, claves, throats and forearms.
+A most interesting thing to notice is the tattoos on their body, especially on women – which are very prophylactic.
+You will find snakes, scorpions,s and some other signs on faces, claves, throats, and forearms.

 A Kutchhi Rabari lady with tattoos on her neck.

-During your trip to these tribal area of Gujarat, when you go closer to Pakistan in Kutch region, you will find Black Rabari as the women hear wear black dresses.
-They have given up colorful dresses as they are still in mourning of their most revered deity Lord Krishna.
+During your trip to these tribal areas of Gujarat, when you go closer to Pakistan in the Kutch region, you will find Black Rabari as the women hear wear black dresses.
+They have given up colorful dresses as they are still in mourning for their most revered deity Lord Krishna.
 During Gujarat Tribal Tour, you get to stay in many of the palaces of erstwhile kings known as Maharajas.

 After independence Indian Government abolished the feudal arrangements and now these Maharajas are hoteliers or businessmen.
-When you discuss with a local Maharajas about Rabari, they can tell you in details as they come and camp on their fields so they knows these tribe from decades.
+When you discuss with local Maharajas about Rabari, they can tell you in detail as they come and camp on their fields so they know these tribes for decades.

-In reply to a tourist during one of our gujarat tribal tour, a Maharaja answered “It is a very tough life they are living.
+In reply to a tourist during one of our Gujarat tribal tours, a Maharaja answered “It is a very tough life they are living.
 It is very hard to camp for ten months and it requires huge courage.”

-The struggle of Rabaris is going on in this rapidly changing era and they are always on move at this never ending path and so as we – always ready for Gujarat Tribal Tour to find more about this hardworking Rabari Tribal community.
+The struggle of Rabaris is going on in this rapidly changing era and they are always on the move on this never-ending path and so we – are always ready for Gujarat Tribal Tour to find out more about this hardworking Rabari Tribal community.

 Further Reading –

-Read some of our other interesting post on cultural heritage of these tribal communities –
+Read some of our other interesting posts on cultural heritage of these tribal communities –

 At Hidden Treasures of India, We have been organizing tribal tour of Gujarat since 2008 and we have taken guests from all around the world to these tribal areas.

-Checkout our Gujarat Tribal Tour Program to get more details about the route, attractions, activities & other relevant information.
-You may like to have look on India Tour Packages, Rajasthan Tour Packages, Kerala Tour Packages, South India Tour Packages to give yourself a peaceful or thrilling travel experience with HtoIndia.
+Check out our Gujarat Tribal Tour Program to get more details about the route, attractions, activities & other relevant information.
+You may like to have a look at India Tour Packages, Rajasthan Tour Packages, Kerala Tour Packages, South India Tour Packages to give yourself a peaceful or thrilling travel experience with HtoIndia.